The Ultimate 7 Days Jordan Road Trip Itinerary

 71 KM - 1H

-On day 6, you leave the peace of the desert and drive all the way to the big city Aqaba, where you can take some rest and relax at the Red Sea.
+On day 6, we left the peace of the desert and drove all the way to the big city of Aqaba, where we took some rest and relaxed at the Red Sea.
 For us, it was the perfect place for a day at the beach and a cocktail on a sunny terrace.

 Red sea